corymhall/aws-cdk-wiki/NPM-Library-Versioning.md

 > This unfortunate user experience is ultimately the reason CDK went with `dependencies` instead of `peerDependencies`...
 > but if you don't have all versions exactly in lockstep then NPM may install multiple copies of the libraries
 > which leads to compilation errors.
 >
 > The ultimate correct behavior is what NPM 7 is doing: automatically installing `peerDependencies`, ensuring there is
 > only one copy of the library.
 At this point we'll have to either mandate that our users use NPM 7, or keep accomodating NPM 6
 > with additional instructions until NPM 7 has become widespread enough.
+>
+> (NPM 7 will become the default starting with Node 14.
+The previous LTS, Node 12, will hit end-of-life in April 2022).